thejohnsullivan/McLeian/_posts/2016-06-10-three-years.md

 ***
 <center>I had to believe that loving God is more than simply recognizing Him.
 It requires surrender.</center>
 ***
 <center>I had to believe it was better to trust and to be vulnerable with the people in my life.
-To be open about the things I struggle with because these people, I confide in, will guide me back on the righteous path.</center>
+To be open about the things I struggle with because these people, the ones I confide in, will guide me back on the righteous path.</center>
 ***
 <center>I had to believe that three years ago was the best day of my life.</center>
 ***